Parsifal-M/Parsifal-M/README.md

 # Hello, there!
 I'm Peter.

-- 👀 I’m interested in DevOps, Automation, and general software engineering!
+- 👀 Software Engineering, DevOps, Platform Engineering...
+I love it all.
-- 🐍 I love Python, but I also like to play around with other OOP languages.
+- 🐍 Python and Golang are my go-to's but I also like a bit of Java on the side.
-- 🤩 Trying to use Go more!
+- 🤩 Go more!
 Go GOPHERS!
 - 🐧 I love Linux, I use Fedora on a daily basis.
 - 🌝 I actually like PowerShell.
 - 💞️ I'd love to help you out on your open source projects!
-- ☁️ Learning AWS, Azure!
+- ☁️ Being cloud native.
+- :godmode: Kubernetes, CKA and soon CKAD Certified.

 <img height="180em" src="https://github-readme-stats.vercel.app/api?username=Parsifal-M&show_icons=true&hide_border=true&&count_private=true&include_all_commits=true" />